-A person with inside information about the accident was brought into the Commission to assist the cover-up!
+A person with inside information about the incident was kicked out of the Commission and replaced by a gangter !

 1.7 The obvious Conflicts of Interest

-The Swedish and Finnish members were civil servants, seafarers, teachers or consultants, which earlier had been involved with accident investigations and had no apparent connection to the casualty or the ferry.
+The Swedish and Finnish members were typical civil servants, seafarers, teachers or consultants, doing what they were told, which earlier had been involved with accident investigations and had no apparent connection to the casualty or the ferry.
 The same thing cannot be said about the Estonian members.

 Uno Laur was introduced as the managing director of the Average Agency CMM,30 an ex ESCO employee and an experienced maritime specialist, e.g. as representative of the London P&I club.
 It was not said that he was the predecessor of Enn Neidre at ESCO, nor that he was the personal observer of the Estonian President, Lennart Meri, in the Commission, 3.18 and 4.5.

 Enn Neidre, was the head of the Navigation Department of ESCO and Safety Advisor of Estline and the supervisor ashore of the crew of the vessel.
 Neidre had a unique position to control the surviving crewmembers.
 Neidre must have been aware of the facts that the 'Estonia' lacked correct life saving equipment, sailed with open watertight doors and that dry evacuation was not possible for all persons aboard.
 Neidre was immediately on the spot in Finland, when the survivors came ashore and he talked to them.
 Captain Neidre knows exactly what happened aboard at the time of the accident.
 He participated actively in the cover-up of the truth.
 Neidre died suddenly 2001, He was 61!